-- 1. At least forty percent (40%) of qualified units in a project must be affordable to and occupied by households with incomes at or below fifty percent (50%) of median income.
+- 1. At least forty percent (40%) of qualified units in a project must be occupied by households with incomes at or below fifty percent (50%) of median income.
 This requirement applies to all projects with RPP loans regardless of the funding source. - 2.
-All RPP loans will be underwritten using a two percent (2%) interest rate and a term not to exceed twenty (20) years.
+All RPP loans will be underwritten using a twenty (20) year term and a two percent (2%) interest rate.
 The Agency may reduce this interest rate to ensure project feasibility.
-Projects financed with funds from USDA-Rural Development (RD) will incorporate the requirements of that program, including a thirty (30) year fully amortizing term and a zero percent (0%) interest rate. - 3.
+Projects financed with funds from USDA-Rural Development ("RD") will incorporate the requirements of that program, including a thirty (30) year fully amortizing term and a zero percent (0%) interest rate. - 3.
 All projects will be underwritten assuming a constant seven percent (7%) vacancy, except those financed with USDA-RD 515, which will be underwritten using vacancies proposed in RD's budget. - 4.
 RPP loans will be underwritten with the assumption that rents will escalate at two percent (2%) per year and expenses will escalate at three percent (3%) per year with the exception of replacement reserves which will trend at four percent (4%) per year.
-Projects with HOME funds will have HOME Assisted Units that may be underwritten with rents escalating at one and a half percent (1.5%) and expenses escalating at three percent (3%). - 5.
-New construction projects (excluding adaptive re-use) must budget a minimum of \$4,200 per unit per year in operating expenses, not including taxes, reserves and resident support services.
-Renovation projects (includes preservation, rehabilitation and adaptive re-use) must budget a minimum of \$4,400 per unit per year not including taxes, reserves, and resident support services - 6.
+Projects with HOME funds will have HOME Assisted Units that may be underwritten with rents escalating at one and a half percent (1.5%) and expenses escalating at three percent (3%).

+- 5. New construction projects (excluding adaptive re-use) must budget a minimum of \$3,200 per unit per year in operating expenses, not including taxes, reserves and resident support services.
+Renovation projects (includes preservation, rehabilitation and adaptive re-use) must budget a minimum of \$3,400 per unit per year not including taxes, reserves, and resident support services - 6.
 The RPP loan amount may be reduced or the terms may be revised based on the Agency's underwriting and/or changes in any underlying assumption after issuance of the conditional commitment.
 The Agency will re-underwrite all loans prior to loan closing.
 All projects must demonstrate an ability to repay at least a portion of the RPP loan.
 The Agency will set the RPP principal and interest payments such that the project will maintain a DCR of 1.15, inclusive of the monthly RPP payments but excluding deferred developer fee payments or any amounts paid to members or partners of the ownership entity (such as investor services fees).
-This may result in a balloon payment due at maturity. - RPP Repayment = (Net Operating Income/1.15) All other Debt Service. - 7.
-The Agency must approve any additional debt on the project any time after award. - 8.
-All projects requesting RPP funds must use current Low HOME rents for 15% of the total units spread proportionally through all bedroom types.
+This may result in a balloon payment due at maturity.

+RPP Repayment = (Net Operating Income/1.15) - All other Debt Service.

+- 7. The Agency must approve any additional debt on the project any time after award. - 8.
 For projects that receive HOME funds, the borrower must comply with the HOME Program regulations.
 These regulations include, but are not limited to, property standards, environmental compliance, tenant protections, affordability periods and rent and occupancy requirements.
-Borrowers should review the terms of their commitment letters carefully and discuss any requirements with the Agency.

-- 9. The Agency must approve all rent increases.
-Refer to Section G of these Guidelines for more information on rents and rent increases. - 10.
+Borrowers should review the terms of their commitment letters carefully and discuss any requirements with the Agency. - 9.
+The Agency must approve all rent increases.
+Refer to Section H of these Guidelines for more information on rents and rent increases. - 10.
 Costs incurred pre-award are ineligible for RPP funds and must be covered by another source.